afriteknz/k8s-infrastructure/README.md

 ##### AKS Platform
 - Contains terraform code to deploy EKS infrastructure on Azure.

-Excited to share insights into my latest project leveraging Terraform to automate the provisioning of an Azure Kubernetes Service (AKS) cluster! 🌐💡
+Leveraging Terraform to automate the provisioning of an Azure Kubernetes Service (AKS) cluster! 🌐💡

 In this project, I focused on automating the deployment of various resources to support the AKS cluster enhancing security and isolating network resources using a Service Principal.

 The deployment unfolded in the following key steps:

-1️⃣ Virtual Network Creation: A secure space for hosting the AKS cluster, ensuring isolation from other network resources.
+- 1️⃣ Virtual Network Creation: A secure space for hosting the AKS cluster, ensuring isolation from other network resources.
-2️⃣ Azure Container Registry: Ensuring secure and private container image management.
+- 2️⃣ Azure Container Registry: Ensuring secure and private container image management.
-3️⃣ Azure Key Vault: A centralized vault to securely store sensitive information like client secrets.
+- 3️⃣ Azure Key Vault: A centralized vault to securely store sensitive information like client secrets.
-4️⃣ AKS Cluster Setup: Configuration of nodes for running containerized applications, with specifications defined using Terraform for automatic scaling and adaptability.
+- 4️⃣ AKS Cluster Setup: Configuration of nodes for running containerized applications, with specifications defined using
-🔗 Check out the GitHub repo https://lnkd.in/dyJG4f_M for a detailed look into the project architecture and configurations.
-#Terraform #Azure #AKS #DevOps #CloudComputing #InfrastructureAsCode #Containerization
-Excited to hear your thoughts and feedback on this journey!
-Let's continue pushing the boundaries of automation and secure cloud deployments. 💻🌐
-Feel free to customize it further to match your personal style and preferences!

 ##### AKS Applications